A Java Program Generating Barycentric Observer Velocities from JPL Ephemerides: Software

 \subsubsection{International Earth Rotation Service}

-The Earth Orientation Data can be obtained by starting from \url{https://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html} moving into the link to \texttt{Monthly earth orientation data} and \texttt{available version}, and downloading any number of the files in the Comma-Separated-Values (CSV) format into the ephemerides directory \cite{BulletinB}.
+The Earth Orientation Data can be obtained by starting from \url{https://datacenter.iers.org/products/eop/bulletinb/format_2009/csv/} and downloading any number of the files in the Comma-Separated-Values (CSV) format into the ephemerides directory \cite{BulletinB}.
 Rename the files consistently to \texttt{bulletinb-???.csv} by replacing the \texttt{.txt} suffix by the \texttt{.csv} suffix.
-Alternatively move to the ``long term'' section of the web page and download any set of the ``EOP 08 C04 (IAU 200A) yearly files'' and rename these files to \texttt{eopc04\_08\_IAU2000.*.csv}.
+Alternatively move to \url{https://datacenter.iers.org/products/eop/long-term/c04_14/iau2000/csv/} and download any set of the yearly files and rename these files to \texttt{eopc04\_14\_IAU2000.*.csv}.

 If the date requested by our program is covered by more than one of the IERS files, the main program takes care to let entries marked as \texttt{final} take precedence over entries marked as \texttt{predicted}.